YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

   * [Poverty] 406MK6; Twin 150mm Main Gun (TbtsK C/36); 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 - Desc:
->One of Wargaming's famed paper boats(tm), Sovetskaya Rossiya was historically inspired by Littorio's blueprints and her Azur Lane incarnation makes it blindingly obvious: both have very similar barrages (though Rossiya's also has the slowing icebergs falling in a checkers pattern), both have almost the same statlune (though Rossiya has much worse Luck), both have a weird limited-time power-up (though Rossiya's lasts one battle less, affects Accuracy and requires three more Russians around).
+>One of Wargaming's famed paper boats(tm), Sovetskaya Rossiya was historically inspired by Littorio's blueprints and her Azur Lane incarnation makes it blindingly obvious: both have very similar barrages (though Rossiya's also has the slowing icebergs falling in a checkers pattern), both have almost the same statline (though Rossiya has much worse Luck), both have a weird limited-time power-up (though Rossiya's lasts one battle less, affects Accuracy and requires three more Russians around).
 What does this mean in practice?
 It means that Rossiya is very comparable to Littorio overall but is slightly less flexible while being potentially a bit more powerful, so long as her conditions are met.

 ![BB](/Images-for-the-Guide/Super_Gamer_Kizuna_AIChibi.png "BBakyu") - **[Super Gamer Kizuna AI](https://azurlane.koumakan.jp/Super_Gamer_Kizuna_AI)**